 I like what my friend, Barry Spilchuk, says about team and skillsets:

 IF IT’S NOT MY GENIUS – IT’S NOT MY JOB!

-My particular GENIUS is BOOK CREATION, TITLES and SALES.
-All the other jobs in our company are done by other people, who’s GENIUS it is to handle the tasks that match their skill sets and heart sets like design, project management, communication, and more.
+My particular GENIUS is BOOK CREATION, TITLES, and SALES.
+All the other jobs in our company are done by my team whose GENIUS is to handle the tasks that match their skillsets and heart sets like design, project management, communication, and more.